AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Advanced Charts**░░░░░░░░░░░░░░░░░░░░░░░░░

+Load up FeedBack and hit Esc key to bring up the menu.
 Use the same chart file for accessing the extra instruments, load it in FeedBack.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/9a7eab64-4c29-4d44-b43d-65535c6b4e0f)